ppeble/emissary-ingress.dev/content/en/docs/3.6/howtos/filter-dev-guide.md

 # Developing custom filters for routing

-Sometimes you may want $AESproductName$ to manipulate an incoming request.
+Sometimes you may want Emissary to manipulate an incoming request.
 Some example use cases:

 * Inspect an incoming request, and add a custom header that can then be used for routing
 * Add custom Authorization headers
 * Validate an incoming request fits an OpenAPI specification before passing the request to a target service

-$AESproductName$ supports these use cases by allowing you to execute custom logic in `Filters`.
-Filters are written in Golang, and managed by $AESproductName$.
-If you want to write a filter in a language other than Golang, $AESproductName$ also has an HTTP/gRPC interface for Filters called `External`.
+Emissary supports these use cases by allowing you to execute custom logic in `Filters`.
+Filters are written in Golang, and managed by Emissary.
+If you want to write a filter in a language other than Golang, Emissary also has an HTTP/gRPC interface for Filters called `External`.

 ## Prerequisites

-`Plugin` `Filter`s are built as [Go plugins](https://golang.org/pkg/plugin/) and loaded directly into the $AESproductName$ container so they can run in-process with the rest of $AESproductName$.
+`Plugin` `Filter`s are built as [Go plugins](https://golang.org/pkg/plugin/) and loaded directly into the Emissary container so they can run in-process with the rest of Emissary.

-To build a `Plugin` `Filter` into the $AESproductName$ container you will need
+To build a `Plugin` `Filter` into the Emissary container you will need
 - Linux or MacOS host (Windows Subsystem for Linux is ok)
 - [Docker](https://docs.docker.com/install/)
 - [rsync](https://rsync.samba.org/)